ReVanced-Extended-Community/Community-Guides/community-wiki/patching & setup info.md

 You can export and import the RVX settings configuration from/to a YouTube RVX or YT Music RVX.

 To export the settings, open the YouTube RVX / YT Music RVX app you want to export the settings from.
-Navigate to Settings > ReVanced Extended > Miscellaneous > Import / Export settings.
+Navigate to Settings > RVX > Miscellaneous > Import / Export settings.
 Either export as a `.txt` file or copy the text directly and save it to your clipboard until you are ready to import it.

 To import the settings, open the YouTube RVX / YT Music RVX app you want to import the settings into.
 Navigate to the "Import / Export settings" option using the path above, and import the `.txt` file or replace the text with the text you copied.